Gich-M/NetTasker/README.md

 - Dynamic worker scaling
 - Health monitoring and automatic recovery
 - RESTful API for task submission and result retrieval
-- Nginx integration for load balancing
+- Nginx integration for load balancing and reverse proxy
 - CLI monitor for easy interaction
 - Comprehensive logging and alerting system